 Article 21 — Insurance

-A. On October 1, 2019 the District contribution for insurance shall be up to $647 per month for Employee only coverage; $1,399 per month for Employee/Spouse coverage; $1,245 per month for Employee/Children coverage; and $2,002 for Family coverage per eligible employee if employed half time or more for medical insurance, dental insurance, vision insurance and life insurance.

-On October 1, 2020 the District contribution for insurance shall be up to $590 per month for Employee only coverage; $1,275 per month for Employee/Spouse coverage; $1,120 per month for Employee/Children coverage; and $1,815 for Family coverage per eligible employee if employed half time or more for medical insurance, dental insurance, vision insurance and life insurance.
+A.

-On October 1, 2021 the District contribution for insurance shall be up to $637 per month for Employee only coverage; $1,377 per month for Employee/Spouse coverage; $1,210 per month for Employee/Children coverage; and $1,960 for Family coverage per eligible employee if employed half time or more for medical insurance, dental insurance, vision insurance and life insurance.
+On October 1, 2022 through September 30, of 2025 the District contribution for insurance shall be up to $ 643 per month for Employee only coverage; $ 1,400 per month for Employee/Spouse coverage; $ 1,240 per month for Employee/Children coverage; and $ 2003 for Family coverage per eligible employee if employed half time or more for medical insurance, dental insurance, vision insurance and life insurance.

 The SOBC and ESD agree to consider historical and present economic data of the ESD component school Districts prior to negotiations.